 Persevere in communication, even before bullying has become apparent.

-These glimpses can come through non-verbal cues as well: look out for changes in a child’s behaviour, such as an uncharacteristic sullenness or malaise, or unexplainable bouts of irritation and frustration.
+These glimpses can come through non-verbal cues as well.
+You may detect a change in your child’s behaviour, such as an uncharacteristic sullenness or malaise, or unexplainable bouts of irritation and frustration.
 “Then you might want to check in if everything is okay at school,” Ai Jin suggests.

 What Can I Do Without Making Things Worse?

-While bullying is a complex phenomenon with no one-size-fits-all solution, some general tips may apply:
+While Ai Jin cautions that bullying is a complex phenomenon with no one-size-fits-all solution, some general tips may apply:

-We can teach our kids to tell us immediately if they find themselves on the receiving end of such behaviour.
+We can also teach them to inform us immediately if they find themselves on the receiving end of such behaviour.

 “Children need an adult voice to tell them that their negative feelings produced by bullying are legitimate, but that they shouldn’t have been made to feel that way.”